 Is the total import time independent of a record distribution over multiple files?

 In the article MySQL/PHP: LOAD DATA – import of large csv files – linearity with record number?
 I discussed the seemingly linear dependency of “LOAD DATA INFILE” on the total record number of ONE file.
 Now, we should in addition investigate possible performance variations for import processes

-- that load a given number of records sequentially loaded from several csv-files;
+- that load a given number of records sequentially loaded from

 - with or without a parallel building of (unique) indices on defined columns.

 - that perform the creation of required (unique) indices only AFTER all records have been loaded into the database table.